 You may also have a headache and belly pain.
 Less common symptoms are a red skin rash, vomiting, not feeling hungry, and body aches.

-Strep throat can be passed from person to person.
-When a person who has strep throat breathes, coughs, or sneezes, tiny droplets with the strep bacteria go into the air.
-These droplets can be breathed in by other people.
-If you come into contact with strep, it will take 2 to 5 days before you start to have symptoms.
+Strep can be passed from person to person.
+If you come into contact with the strep bacteria, it will take 2 to 5 days before you start to have symptoms.

 You are contagious while you still have symptoms.
 Most people stop being contagious 24 hours after they start antibiotics.
 If you don't take antibiotics, you may be contagious for 2 to 3 weeks, even if your symptoms go away.

 Your doctor may also advise you to take an over-the-counter medicine like acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) to help with pain and lower your fever.
 Be safe with medicines.
 Read and follow all instructions on the label.
 Don't give aspirin to anyone younger than 20.
 It has been linked to Reye syndrome, a serious illness.